greenstatic/bigbluebutton-exporter/docs/installation/bigbluebutton_exporter.md

     If you already have `/etc/nginx/.htpasswd` file then do not add the `-c` flag, otherwise you will overwrite the file.

 ### 6. Add Nginx site configuration
-Add the location directive to your Nginx web server (`/etc/bigbluebutton/nginx/metrics.nginx` - BigBlueButton Nginx config will load config from location `/etc/bigbluebutton/nginx/*.nginx`) that will proxy traffic to
+Add a location directive to your Nginx web server.
-`127.0.0.1:9688`.
+To prevent the additional location directive from being deleted on Nginx upgrades, create a new file in: `/etc/bigbluebutton/nginx/monitoring.nginx`.
+Add the following location directive to the file:
 ```text
 # BigBlueButton Exporter (metrics)
 location /metrics/ {